Rebecca Hanner White

-Rebecca Hanner White, a J. Alton Hosch Professor of Law, became the permanent dean of the University of Georgia School of Law on Oct.
-1, 2004, after serving as interim dean for 14 months.
+Rebecca Hanner White, a J. Alton Hosch Professor of Law at the University of Georgia School of Law, served as dean of the law school from 2003 to 2014.
 Previously, she served as associate provost and associate vice president of academic affairs for UGA.
 She specializes in the areas of labor law, employment discrimination, employment law and labor arbitration.

 White's scholarship, cited by federal and state courts across the country, includes numerous articles on employment discrimination and labor law.
 In addition, she is a co-author with Charles Sullivan and Michael Zimmer of Employment Discrimination (3rd ed., Aspen 2002) and Cases and Materials on Employment Discrimination (8th ed., 2013).
 White also serves on the editorial board of The Labor Law Journal.

 In 2000, White received the Josiah Meigs Award, UGA's highest honor for teaching excellence.
 She has been selected by law graduates six times as the recipient of the Faculty Book Award for Excellence in Teaching and has also received the John C. O'Byrne Memorial Award for Contributions Furthering Student-Faculty Relations.
 She served as a UGA Senior Teaching Fellow in 2000-01 and was inducted into UGA's Teaching Academy.
 In 2002, she was selected as a senior faculty fellow for the university's Foundation Fellows program.